xiix0/scam/README.md

-You will have long and healthy life.
+Always do right.
+This will gratify some people and astonish the rest.
+		-- Mark Twain